-Sustainable Ely is the home of the Campaign to
+Our Education and Action Center in Ely is the home of the Campaign to Save the Boundary Waters.

 Residents of Northeastern Minnesota have banded together to protect the wilderness that makes their part of the world unique, by establishing Sustainable Ely.
 Part education center, part base for adventure activism, and part advocacy organization, Sustainable Ely operates out of a former residence on East Sheridan Street in the heart of downtown Ely.
 Staffed by interns and organizers, the organization supports efforts such as a canoe trip from Ely to Washington, D.C. (undertaken by the team of Dave and Amy Freeman) and the signing of a petition to protect the Boundary Waters, dramatized by a signable petition canoe located in the group’s headquarters.

 Read our Sustainable Ely Volunteer Spotlight blog.
 Learn why these dedicated volunteers share their time with Sustainable Ely, how the Boundary Waters has impacted their lives and why they choose to call Ely, Minnesota, their home.